rakheshster/Graph.Licensing/README.md

 - "Microsoft.Graph.Identity.DirectoryManagement"
 - "Microsoft.PowerShell.ConsoleGuiTools"

 If it weren't for these, this module wouldn't exist!
-Thank you, to the creators of these, especially `Microsoft.PowerShell.ConsoleGuiTools` which is what I use to drive things.
+Thank you 😍 to the creators of these, especially `Microsoft.PowerShell.ConsoleGuiTools` which is what I use to drive things. 🙏

 ## Screenshots